 What is Alzheimer's disease?

-Alzheimer's disease is the most common cause of dementia, affecting around 496,000 people in the UK.
+Alzheimer's disease is the most common cause of dementia.
+It is predicted there will be more than 520,000 people in the UK with Alzheimer's disease in 2015.
 The term 'dementia' describes a set of symptoms which can include loss of memory, mood changes, and problems with communication and reasoning.
 These symptoms occur when the brain is damaged by certain diseases and conditions, including Alzheimer's disease.
 This factsheet outlines the symptoms and risk factors for Alzheimer's disease, and describes what treatments are currently available.

 Alzheimer's disease, first described by the German neurologist Alois Alzheimer, is a physical disease affecting the brain.
 During the course of the disease, protein 'plaques' and 'tangles' develop in the structure of the brain, leading to the death of brain cells.
 People with Alzheimer's also have a shortage of some important chemicals in their brain.
 These chemicals are involved with the transmission of messages within the brain.

 Alzheimer's is a progressive disease, which means that gradually, over time, more parts of the brain are damaged.
 As this happens, the symptoms become more severe.

 People in the early stages of Alzheimer's disease may experience lapses of memory and have problems finding the right words.
 As the disease progresses, they may:

 - become confused and frequently forget the names of people, places, appointments and recent events